First Year Applicants

 - intend to use their legal training to advance Indigenous concerns and interests.

-Indigenous applicants must submit the same documents as General applicants, plus two letters of reference, a personal statement and evidence of their eligibility.
-This can be a photocopy of an Indian status card, a Métis card, or a document from the federal, provincial, territorial or Indigenous government that supports your self-identification.
+Indigenous applicants must submit the same documents as General applicants, plus two academic letters of reference, a personal statement and evidence of their Indigenous identity; this can be a photocopy of an enrolment card, an ancestry document, or any other document from the federal, provincial, territorial or Indigenous government that supports your self-identification.

 Upper Year Applicants